Winter Weather Preparedness Week for Virginia

 Dangers associated with freezing rain and sleet

 Ice falling in the form of freezing rain is particularly dangerous and poses a variety of problems.
 The ability of freezing rain to accumulate on nearly every surface, including trees, power lines, and bridges, makes it one of the most dangerous forms of winter weather.
 As little as a quarter of an inch of freezing rain can create widespread power outages.
-Central and southern portions of Virginia saw one of the worst ice storms in the last 20 years on February 12 - 13, 2021 when a long period of light to moderate rain developed and fell into areas with surface temperatures around 30 degrees.
-This lead to trees and power lines being coated in ice and eventually lead to widespread power outages that took nearly two weeks to be fully repaired in some locations.
+Four winters ago, central and southern portions of Virginia saw one of the worst ice storms in the last 20 years.
+On February 12 - 13, 2021 a long period of light to moderate rain developed and fell into areas with surface temperatures around 30 degrees.
+This lead to trees and powerlines being coated in ice and eventually lead to widespread power outages that took nearly two weeks to be fully repaired in some locations

 When driving, ice can be very difficult to recognize.
 The roadway may appear to be wet when in reality when appears to be water may actually be ice.
 If the temperature outside is below freezing, ice can form on the roads, especially on bridges and overpasses.
 When encountering ice, do not panic and do not stomp on your brakes.
 It is safer to slowly decelerate to a stop.